edwin-bluekite/cakephp-restkit/README.md

 **validOption():**

-validOption() only approves the value of a parameter if:
+validOption() approves the value of a parameter if:

- * the parameter is actually being used
+- the parameter is actually being used
- * a matching validation rule exist
+- a matching validation rule exist
- * the value passes the validation rule
+- the value passes the validation rule

+(Without this line the bullets above break the mdown code below, no idea why)

     if ($this->RestKit->validOption('order')){
         echo "Value for parameter 'order' was either exactly asc or desc";
     }

-** validationErrors:**
+**validationErrors:**

 If validation fails you can access the validation errors using $this->RestKit->validationErrors.